ivandustin/curated/README.md

 But if you do not forgive people for their sins, neither your Father will forgive your sins.

 Reference: Matthew 6:14-15

+## I am the vine

+I am the vine.
+You are the branches.

+He who stays in me and I in him, he is the one that bears much fruit.

+Because without me, you can do nothing.

+Reference: John 15:5